The longest-living person on planet earth. The most famous centenarians

 Fast food and carbonated drinks are the enemy of longevity

-All the people on the list of the oldest people on the planet have never consumed fast food and sugary carbonated drinks.
+All the people on the list of the oldest people on the planet have never consumed fast food or sugary carbonated drinks.

 Natural juice, milk and water are the best drinks for those who want to live long.

-Tea and coffee are not harmful if they are not abused.
-Not all centenarians are teetotalers.
-They advise drinking alcohol in very moderate amounts.
+Tea and coffee will not cause harm if you do not abuse them.
+Not all centenarians are abstainers.
+They advise drinking alcohol in very moderation.

 Work prolongs life

 Laziness is a bad habit.
 To live long, you need to be busy every day.
-Those who like to lie on the couch are less likely to become centenarians.
+Those who like to lie on the couch are less likely to become long-livers.

-Violet Brown is the best old woman on the ground
+Violet Brown is the most old woman on Earth

 Work is necessary for mental and physical balance.
-A person should feel needed and be busy.
+A person must feel needed and be busy.

 Sport